cermati/route-label/README.md

 Now you get 'article.list' and 'article.detail' routes defined.

 If you provide empty string as names, they will be ignored in the prefix.
-For example, if we do this:
+For example, if you did this:
 ```js
 router.use('', '/articles', require('/path/to/module/article');
 ```